 Carpal Tunnel Piano Symptoms

-There are several common carpal tunnel syndrome symptoms you should watch for.
+There are several common carpal tunnel piano symptoms you should watch for.
 These include:

 - You may have numb hands and feel tingling in your fingers that progresses to wrist pain.
 This is typically one of the first symptoms of carpal tunnel.